 To show how exciting this level can be!
 Here is a video teaching FLL-C Coaches about what to expect on/after the August 1st Season Kick-Off and with a helpful document.
 NRRA is always available to help out!
 Contact us!

 FTC Team 4924 spent over 24 hours complying video instruction to help new and veteran FLL Challenge coaches with ways to help their teams navigate this season's mission.
-Check it out !
+Check it out by copying this link!